Why Is My Furnace Leaking Water?

 Another possibility is an internal drain system clog.
 If your air conditioning is running, and it shares an internal drain with your furnace, the drain could have an obstruction causing water to be sent to your furnace.

 Just so you are aware, the worst-case scenario is a faulty furnace secondary heat exchanger, but it is only for high-efficiency furnaces.
-Unfortunately, this problems falls into the big-repair category—generally resulting in a furnace replacement.

 We Are Experts in All Facets of Furnaces

 Whatever the reason may be for your furnace leak here in Lawrence, KS, it is time to call in a professional.
 You can reach our Dunco Heating & Cooling experienced and trained team members at 785-843-7137 or request service online.
-We are always happy to assist you in every aspect of furnace care.

 Need HVAC Service?